TItle Photo: The Ritz Hotel – Koshien/Nishinomiya. This blog could easily be titled Weird Stuff in Japan.

 At my son’s apartment building there are no garbage cans.
 He is supposed to leave his garbage bag on a designated corner on a particular day of the week.
 Recycling is a big thing in Japan, but it’s hard to understand the schedule for curbside recycling, and you can’t always count on grocery stores and/or railway stations to have all the bins you need.
 But somehow it gets done.

 It’s when a Japanese kid or young adult holes up in his parents’ house for weeks or months on end, communing with the world through his gadgets.
+The condition tends to afflict men.
+It’s been a household word since the 1990s.

 People tend to make a big deal about Japanese toilets with all their fancy buttons.
 Me, I take them in stride.
 I was, however, struck by the odd sticker on this one: